 CME and MOC Credit

-2023 CME Statement
+2025 CME Statement

-The 2023 Crohn’s & Colitis Congress has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Gastroenterological Association (AGA) Institute and the Crohn’s & Colitis Foundation.
+The 2025 Crohn’s & Colitis Congress has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Gastroenterological Association (AGA) Institute and the Crohn’s & Colitis Foundation.
 The AGA Institute is accredited by the ACCME to provide continuing medical education for physicians.

-The AGA Institute designates this live activity for a maximum of 17.0 AMA PRA Category 1 Credits™.
+The AGA Institute designates this live activity for a maximum of 13.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Integrity and Independence in Continuing Education, all faculty and planning partners must disclose all financial relationship(s) or other relationship(s) with ineligible companies held within the past 24 months.
-The AGA Institute implements a mechanism to identify and resolve all relevant financial relationships prior to delivering the educational activity to learners
+In accordance with the ACCME’s Standards for Integrity and Independence in Accredited Continuing Education, all faculty and planning partners must disclose all their financial relationships with ineligible companies held within the past 24 months.
+The AGA Institute implements a mechanism to identify and mitigate all conflicts of interest prior to delivering the educational activity to learners.

 Learning Objectives